JustOscarJ1/pixabay/README.md

 - **lang**
 > Language code of the language to be searched in.
 Expects a string.
 Accepted values: cs, da, de, en, es, fr, id, it, hu, nl, no, pl, pt, ro, sk, fi, sv, tr, vi, th, bg, ru, el, ja, ko, zh
-Default: "en"

-id
+Example: "fr"
+*Default: 'en'*

+- **id**
+> Retrieve individual, specific, images by ID.
+Expects a string/int.
+Example: "55555"

+- **image_type**
-str	Retrieve individual images by ID. image_type	str	Filter results by image type.
+> Filter results by image type.
-Accepted values: "all", "photo", "illustration", "vector"
-Default: "all"
+Accepted values: all, photo, illustration, vector.
+Expects a string.
+Example: "vector"
+*Default: "all"*

+- **video_type**
+> Filter results by video type.
+Accepted values: all, film, animation.
+Expects a string.
+Example: "film"
+*Default: "all"*

+- **orientation**
-orientation	str	Whether an image is wider than it is tall, or taller than it is wide.
+> Whether an image is wider than it is tall, or taller than it is wide.
-Accepted values: "all", "horizontal", "vertical"
+Accepted values: "all", "horizontal", "vertical".
+Expects a string.
-Default: "all"
+Example: "vertical"
+*Default: "all"*

+- **category**
-category	str	Filter results by category.
+> Filter results by category.
-Accepted values: backgrounds, fashion, nature, science, education, feelings, health, people, religion, places, animals, industry, computer, food, sports, transportation, travel, buildings, business, music min_width	int	Minimum image width.
+Accepted values: backgrounds, fashion, nature, science, education, feelings, health, people, religion, places, animals, industry, computer, food, sports, transportation, travel, buildings, business, music
+Example: "nature"
+Expects a string.

+- **min_width / min_height**
+> Minimum width and height, separate parameters.
+Expects a str/int.
+Example: "500" OR 500
 Default: "0"

-min_height	int	Minimum image height.
-Default: "0"
-colors	str	Filter images by color properties.
-A comma separated list of values may be used to select multiple properties.
+- **colors**
+> Filter images by color properties.
+Expects a str/list Accepted values: grayscale, transparent, red, orange, yellow, green, turquoise, blue, lilac, pink, white, gray, black, brown
+Example: ['red', 'yellow'] OR 'red,yellow'

+- **editors_choice**
-Accepted values: "grayscale", "transparent", "red", "orange", "yellow", "green", "turquoise", "blue", "lilac", "pink", "white", "gray", "black", "brown" editors_choice	bool	Select images that have received an Editor's Choice award.
+> Select images that have received an Editor's Choice award.
+Expects a bool/str.
-Accepted values: "true", "false"
+Accepted values: "true", "false", True, False
+Example: "true" OR True
 Default: "false"

+-- **safesearch**
-safesearch	bool	A flag indicating that only images suitable for all ages should be returned.
+> A flag indicating that only images suitable for all ages should be returned.
+Expects a bool/str.
-Accepted values: "true", "false"
+Accepted values: "true", "false", True, False
+Example: "true" OR True
 Default: "false"

+-- **order**
-order	str	How the results should be ordered.
+> How the results should be ordered.
+Expects a str.
 Accepted values: "popular", "latest"
+Example: "latest"
 Default: "popular"

+- **page**
-page	int	Returned search results are paginated.
+> Returned search results are paginated.
 Use this parameter to select the page number.
+Expects an int/str
+Example: 5 OR "5"
 Default: 1

+- **per_page**
-per_page	int	Determine the number of results per page.
-Accepted values: 3 - 200
+> Determine the number of results per page.
+Expects a str/int Accepted values: 3 - 200
+Example: 3 OR "3"
 Default: 20

+- **callback**
+> JSONP callback function name.
+Expects a str.
+Example: I really dunno.

+- **pretty**
-callback	string	JSONP callback function name pretty	bool	Indent JSON output.
+> Indent JSON output.
 This option should not be used in production.
-Accepted values: "true", "false"
+Expects a bool/str Accepted values: "true", "false", True, False
+Example: False OR "false"
 Default: "false"